act-rules/act-rules.github.io/_rules/aria-required-context-role-ff89c9.md

 An example of an element that has an [implicit semantic role][] that is identical to its [explicit semantic role][] is a `<li role="listitem">` element.
 These elements are not applicable because they have extra requirements and should thus be checked separately.

 The definition of [owned by][] used in this rule is different from the definition of ["owned element" in WAI-ARIA](https://www.w3.org/TR/wai-aria-1.1/#dfn-owned-element).
-In this rule "owned by" includes direct children of the owner element, whereas an "owned element" is any descendant of the owner.
+In this rule "owned by" includes only direct children of the owner element, whereas an "owned element" is any descendant of the owner.

 [Subclass roles][subclass role] of [required context roles][] are not automatically included as possible [required context roles][].
 For example, the [`feed`](https://www.w3.org/TR/wai-aria-1.1/#feed) role is not a possible [required context role][] for [`listitem`](https://www.w3.org/TR/wai-aria-1.1/#listitem), even though [`feed`](https://www.w3.org/TR/wai-aria-1.1/#feed) is a [subclass role][] of the [`list`](https://www.w3.org/TR/wai-aria-1.1/#list) role.